avdaredevil/git-loc/README.md

-## Git-Loc
-Stats for all github work done, PR based

 # Git-Loc
 **CLI for reading your PR contribution stats across various repo's.** This tool is written as a single-entrypoint CLI, much like `git` with commands and options as the primary driver for interaction (rather than seperate scripts).